IBM-Cloud/isv-vsi-product-deploy-sample/README.md

 }
 ```

 The image status will transition from pending to available after several minutes.
-To check on the status:
+To check the status, see the following example:

 ```
 curl -k -sS -X GET "<region endpoint>/v1/images/<image id>?generation=2&limit=100&version=2021-02-26" -H "Authorization: Bearer <IAM token>"  | jq .